 Internal Groups Gatherings BRCGA Internal group gatherings are permitted.
 Masks are strongly encouraged.
 Please continue to social distance no less than 6 feet apart.
 All participants are required to adhere to cough/sneeze etiquette and follow proper handwashing procedures while in BRCGA public spaces.

 All tenants and staff may now participate in outdoor work, activities, and recreation without a mask, except in certain crowded settings and venues.
 Masks are strongly suggested if in contact with others for more than 15 minutes and if not social distanced.It is strongly encouraged to social distance a minimum of 6 feet.
 Those that feel more comfortable wearing a mask are welcomed to do so.

 Apartment Tours have resumed at all properties.
-All guests are required to complete health screening, including temperature check, and to wear masks (gloves if available) during time of visit.
-Any guests experiencing any signs of illness or fever will be asked to reschedule their visit
+All guests are required to complete health screening, including temperature check, and to social distance when interacting with any tenant or staff member.
+Masks are required for any outside guests.
+Any guests experiencing any signs of illness or fever will be asked to reschedule their visit.

-Tenants that have been traveling abroad and ALL (including apartments) New Move-Ins Tenants that have traveled abroad -OR- New Move-Ins must adhere to one of the following:
+Due to the day-to-day interaction between staff and tenants, all Unvaccinated Tenants that have traveled abroad -OR- New Move-In tenants must adhere to one of the following: